List of Inter Milan seasons

 Football Club Internazionale Milano is an Italian professional football club based in Milan, Lombardy.
 The club was founded on 9 March 1908 as a split between the Milan Cricket and football club.
-They played their first competitive match on the 10 January 1909 against fellow Milan team A.C.
-Milan.
+They played their first competitive match on the 10 January 1909 against fellow Milan team AC Milan.
 The following year, they won their first piece of silverware with the team defeating Pro Vercelli in a championship play-off.

 This is a list of seasons played by Inter Milan in Italian and European football.
 It details the club's achievements in major competitions, managers, and top league goalscorers for each season.